 “I viewed it as a platform to showcase my work to potential customers – but nothing too serious at the start.”

 One day, one of his videos got loads of views – and things began to snowball.
 Jordan now posts three videos a week to over 62,000 subscribers.
 He aims to share content that is entertaining and educational.

 “It’s more like a vlog [video blog] of my day-to-day working life as well as talking about some of the issues of the trade or how I’ve fixed problems I’ve come across on the job.”

 Winning work through YouTube

-This year, Dan has earned ₤17,500 worth of work from customers who have found him on YouTube.
+Dan has earned ₤17,500 worth of work in a year from customers who have found him on YouTube.
 Jordan also gets a lot of his jobs through his YouTube channel.
 As Jordan explains, YouTube is the perfect opportunity to show potential customers your personality and standard of work before they hire you – so when they contact you for a quote, they’re much more likely to convert into paying clients.

 “It 100% wins me business,” Dan says.
 “People tell me they’ve found me on YouTube – I don’t chase them.”